-When I was -- at a guess -- seven years old, there was a kid's TV programme that tried to make science cool.
+When I was – at a guess – seven years old, there was a kid's TV programme that tried to make science cool.
 One episode they stretched out, to full length, some fake intestines.
-In another, they demonstrated the extreme knowledge of physics that David Beckham must have to be able to bend the ball up and down and swerving over a wall like he did.
-Rubbish, I thought, it's practice not physics.
+In another, they demonstrated the extreme knowledge of physics that David Beckham must have to be able to bend the ball up and down and swerve over a wall at a free-kick like he did.
+Rubbish, I thought.
+It's practice not physics.
 Stop trying to crowbar science into my football.

 Over a decade later, here I am writing about science in football.
 And not just any science, damned physics.
 If the mid-2010s of football analytics were about mathematical modelling, the mid-2020s are going to be much more about physics-based models.
 It all started in 2016, at the OptaPro analytics forum, with a model called 'pitch control'.
 It would soon become an underpinning feature of a lot of other exciting work, and this newsletter is going to tell you all about it.

 The 'pitch control field' was introduced by William Spearman, then of Hudl, and it does what it sounds like – measures who has control over areas of the pitch.
 The result looks like abstract art, with each team 'painting' areas of the pitch where they have the best access to.

 This is all physics.
 Using tracking data (which uses cameras to see where every player is multiple times per second) you account for player position, current direction and speed.
 Factor in some general acceleration and top speeds that players can reach, chuck it all in a model, then you get your results.

 With this being the fast-paced world of football analytics, things would soon change.

 Two years later, in 2018, the MIT Sloan Sports Analytics Conference featured not just one but two research papers that included pitch control modelling.
 One came from FC Barcelona's Javier Fernández alongside then-Sacramento Kings VP of Strategy and Analytics Luke Bornn.
 The other was by Spearman himself.